younesszs/O2O/README.md

 - The number of users
 - The time window of interest (in days)

-Note: To avoid generating empty synthetic data, use at least 5 users and a minimum of 20 days (T = 20).
+Note: To avoid generating empty synthetic data, use a minimum of 20 days (T = 20).
 Smaller values may not yield meaningful or sufficient activity data.

 You can also run the demo from a Jupyter Notebook (`demo.ipynb`).
 To access it, clone the GitHub repository: